 Proven/demonstrable understanding of General Data Protection Regulations (GDPR) and how it applies to the role.

-Proven/demonstrable understanding of The UK Code of Non-broadcast Advertising and Direct & Promotional Marketing
+Proven/demonstrable understanding of The UK Code of Non-broadcast Advertising and Direct & Promotional Marketing.

 Desirable

 Previous knowledge of Volunteer Marketing at a similar organisation, and the factors which effect conversion of applications into active volunteers.